neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 )
 ```

-## Data transfers
+## Data Transfer

-It is the end of an experimental acquisition session, and time to
+At the end of an acquisition session, **datashuttle**
-store your data on the central server for backup. **datashuttle**
 allows you to transfer all new data to the central machine
-at the click of a 'Transfer' button.
+at the click of a `Transfer` button.

-However, the real power comes from customisable transfers, for example
+However, the real power comes from customisable transfers, for
-or downloading a subset of data to an analysis machine.
+example downloading a subset of data to an analysis machine.
 Say you wanted
 to transfer only the first behavioural session from all subjects
 to an analysis PC.

 In the graphical interface, you could fill in the `Custom Transfer` screen
-as below and click 'Transfer':
+as below and click `Transfer`:

 ```{image} /_static/blog_images/datashuttle/how-to-transfer-custom-dark.png
 :align: center